Jane and Prudence: Adaptations

 Jane and Prudence was adapted for radio by Hilary Pym and Elizabeth Proud in 1993, with Julian Glover, Elizabeth Spriggs, Samantha Bond and Penelope Wilton among the cast.

-A second radio adaptation was broadcast 2008, this time written by Jennifer Howarth.
+A second radio adaptation was broadcast in 2008, written by Jennifer Howarth.
 Penelope Wilton was the narrator, Emma Fielding played Prudence and Susie Blake Jane.
 Miss Doggett was played by Elizabeth Spriggs.

 Connections to other novels

 Characters in Pym novels often reappear or are referenced in later works.
 The characters of Miss Morrow and Miss Doggett had originally appeared in an early unpublished work from 1940, Crampton Hodnet, which would be published after Pym's death.
 The character of Miss Morrow is distinctly different in Jane and Prudence, as is that of Barbara Bird, also re-used from Crampton Hodnet.

 The character of William Caldicote, from Pym's previous novel Excellent Women, appears very briefly late in this volume.
+Miss Doggett reports that Mildred Lathbury from the same novel married the anthropologist Everard Bone.